-- (a) At the Rule 26(f) conference or as soon thereafter as possible, counsel or the parties shall discuss potential methodologies for identifying ESI for production. - (b) Topics for discussion may include, but are not limited to, any plans to: - (1) eliminate duplicative ESI and whether such elimination will occur only within each particular custodian's data set or whether it will occur across all custodians; - (2) filter data based on file type, date ranges, sender, receiver, custodian, search terms, or other similar parameters; and - (3) use keyword searching, mathematical or thesaurus-based topic or concept clustering, or other advanced culling technologies.
+- (a) At the Rule 26(f) conference or as soon thereafter as possible, counsel or the parties shall discuss methodologies for identifying discoverable ESI for potential production. - (b) Topics for discussion may include, but are not limited to, any plans to: - (1) eliminate duplicative ESI and whether such elimination will occur only within each particular custodian's data set or whether it will occur across all custodians; - (2) filter data based on file type, date ranges, sender, receiver, custodian, search terms, or other similar parameters; and - (3) use keyword search, analytical tools such as clustering, near deduplication, and email threading, or technology-assisted review, as well as other potential tools and methodologies. - (c) If parties can reach agreement on preservation and production thorough the meet and confer process, the risk of satellite motion practice is likely to be reduced or even eliminated.
+There are a variety of reasonable procedures, methodologies, and technologies that can be used in order for the responding party to meet its discovery obligations under Rule 26(g).